bunq/doc/DESCRIPTION.md

 1. Create an Installation with the installation POST call and provide a new public key.
 After doing so you receive an authentication token which you can use for the API calls in the next steps.
 2. Create a DeviceServer with the device-server POST call and provide a description and API key.
 3. Create a SessionServer with the session-server POST call.
-After doing so you receive a new authentication token which you can use for the API calls during this active Session.
+After doing so you receive a new authentication token which you can use for the API calls during this active Session.​
-4. ​
 ### IP addresses

 When using a standard API Key the DeviceServer and Installation that are created in this process are bound to the IP address they are created from.
 Afterwards it is only possible to add IP addresses via the Permitted IP endpoint.